kivy/kivy/doc/sources/guide/environment.rst

 KIVY_GLES_LIMITS
     Whether the GLES2 restrictions are enforced (the default, or if set to 1).
-If set to false, Kivy will not be trully GLES2 compatible.
+If set to false, Kivy will not be truly GLES2 compatible.

     Following is a list of the potential incompatibilities that result when set to true.